Trel725/tf701/README.md

 You will not be able to go into recovery, but instead get a completely different OS.
 You can get your recovery back just by re-flashing it.

-If you've installed rootfs in external storage use linux_ext.img from ~/prebuilt instead of xubuntu-boot.img
+If you've installed the rootfs in the first partition of an SD card inserted into the keyboard dock slot use boot-sda1-15.img from ~/prebuilt instead of boot-media-linuxroot-15.img

 Recommendations: